-NOTICE: LICENSEES ARE NO LONGER REQUIRED TO SEND OR FAX CONTINUING EDUCATION FORMS OR PROOF OF CONTINUING EDUCATION TO THE BOARD’S OFFICE.
-PROOF OF EDUCATION CONSISTS OF evidence of clinical CE which should include a course syllabus, proof of payment if required and certificates of completion.
+NOTICE: LICENSEES DO NOT MAIL OR FAX CONTINUING EDUCATION FORMS OR PROOF OF CONTINUING EDUCATION TO THE BOARD’S OFFICE.
+IN THE EVENT OF A CONTINUING EDUCATION AUDIT, PROOF OF EDUCATION CONSISTS OF evidence of clinical CE which should include a course syllabus, proof of payment if required and certificates of completion.
 A certificate of completion should include the format of the CE such as webinar, classroom attendance or self-study, number of CE hours and date of event.
 Licenses must maintain CE documentation from the previous renewal cycle.
 Merely submitting proof of payment is insufficient.

-The New CE Policy pamphlet contains more information on the new requirements for continuing education.
+The CE Policy pamphlet contains more information on the new requirements for continuing education.

 DDS or RDH: New graduates who have been licensed by examination within 24 months of renewal are exempt from CE as the accredited education applies.
-CPR must be maintained at all times.
+However, CPR, or BLS or if you are required to have ACLS/PALS, must be maintained at all times.
 Renewal deadline for all dentists and dental hygienists is December 31st of ODD numbered years.

 RDA or QDA: Dental assistants who have graduated from an accredited program or have received a DANB certificate within 24 months of renewal are exempt from CE as the recent eduation applies.
-CPR must be maintained at all times.
-Renewal deadline for all registered dental assistants is December 31 of EVEN numbered years.
+CPR or BLS must be maintained at all times.
+Registration renewal deadline for all registered dental assistants is December 31 of EVEN numbered years.

-A cardiopulmonary resuscitation course; webinar CPR courses must have a hands-on component.
+All licensees must hold a current cardiopulmonary resuscitation certificate; webinar CPR courses must have a hands-on component.

-General anesthesia and moderate or minimal sedation permit holders must include four hours related to sedation or anesthesia.
+General anesthesia, deep sedation and moderate sedation permit holders must include four hours related to sedation or anesthesia.